 Port Haywood is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Virginia.
 With a population of 2,748 people and just one neighborhood, Port Haywood is the 189th largest community in Virginia.
-Port Haywood has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Port Haywood was built prior to World War II, making it one of the older and more historic towns in the country.

 Port Haywood home prices are not only among the most expensive in Virginia, but Port Haywood real estate also consistently ranks among the most expensive in America.